Norfolk

+The centre of Norfolk is gently undulating lowland.
+To the east are the Broads, a network of rivers and lakes which extend into Suffolk and which are protected by the Broads Authority, which give them a similar status to a national park.
+To the west the county contains part of the Fens, an extremely flat former marsh, and to the south is part of Thetford Forest.
+The geology of the county includes clay and chalk deposits, which make its coast susceptible to erosion; the northern coast has been designated a national landscape.

+There is evidence of Prehistoric settlement in Norfolk.
+In the Roman era the region was home to the Iceni, whose leader Boudica led a major revolt in AD60.
+The Angles settled the area in the fifth century, and it became part of the Kingdom of East Anglia.
+During the later Middle Ages the county was very prosperous and heavily involved in the wool trade; this allowed the construction of many large churches.

+In 1549 Norfolk was the scene of Kett's Rebellion, which unsuccessfully protested the enclosure of land.
+The county was not heavily industrialised during the Industrial Revolution, and Norwich lost its status as one of England's largest cities.
+The contemporary economy is largely based on agriculture and tourism.

 History

-The area that was to become Norfolk was settled in pre-Roman times, (there were Palaeolithic settlers as early as 950,000 years ago) with camps along the higher land in the west, where flints could be quarried.
+The area that was to become Norfolk was settled in pre-Roman times (there were Palaeolithic settlers as early as 950,000 years ago), with camps along the higher land in the west, where flints could be quarried.
 A Brittonic tribe, the Iceni, emerged in the 1st century BC.
 The Iceni revolted against the Roman invasion in AD 47, and again in 60 led by Boudica.
 The crushing of the second rebellion opened the area to the Romans.
 During the Roman era roads and ports were constructed throughout the area and farming was widespread.

 Situated on the east coast, the homelands of the Iceni were vulnerable to attacks from continental Europe and other parts of Britain, and forts were built to defend against raids by the Saxons and the Picts.
 A period of depopulation, which may have been due to these threats, seems to have followed the departure of the Romans.
 Soon afterward, Germanic peoples from the North Sea area settled in the region.
 Though they became known as Angles, they were likely not affiliated to any tribe in particular at the time of their migration.
 It is thought that the settlement here was early (possibly beginning at the start of the fifth century, thereby preceding the alleged date of Hengist and Horsa's arrival in Kent) and that it occurred on a large scale.